English Church Architecture.

-Until 1901, this church (shown above, from the southeast) - consisting of a nave and chancel in Perpendicular style, built in five bays without structural division except for a rood stair in the wall to the north and a step up into the chancel - was a chapel-of-ease to St. Mary’s, Barking, a mile to the southwest.
-The S. porch with its ill-fitting Lilliputian bell-turret, is an addition of 1880, the work of “some ignorant and insensible architect” (Pevsner), who appears to have been Edward Charles Hakewill, architect of St. Mary’s, Wivenhoe (Essex), and brother of John Henry Hakewill, whose work often made a similarly poor visual impact but who, according to the anonymous church guide, had previously submitted plans for a proper W. tower and spire here, that were subsequently abandoned.
-However, although this is not a commendable building externally, it is of real importance inside due to its remarkable nave roof.
+Until 1901, this church - which consists, essentially, of just a nave and chancel in Perpendicular style, without external structural division - was merely a chapel-of-ease to St. Mary’s, Barking, a mile to the southwest.
+The S. porch, with its ridiculous Lilliputian spirelet, is an addition of 1883 by 'some ignorant and insensible architect' (Pevsner) who turns out to have been H. W. Hayward (James Bettley, The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015, p.
+422).
+However, although this is not an attractive building outside, it is of real importance within, due entirely to its roof.
 The church is aligned to the southeast, rather than the east, apparently as a result of what in the late fifteenth century, was already a restricted site, but in the notes that follow, it will be convenient to describe it in the usual way.

-Inside the building, the nave roof is constructed in six bays and the chancel, in four, with two bays to each of the five masonry bays below.
-The chancel roof has been wholly renewed but the spectacular nave roof (shown left, looking east, and below right, looking west) is mostly original (apart, inevitably, from the carved angels) and of single hammerbeam construction of exceedingly unusual type, for the hammerposts are some three times the expected height at approximately 17 feet or 5.2 m., and rise to support, first cambered tie beams at the halfway stage, and then the principal rafters of the low-pitched roof above, between which there rises the clerestory, creating “the impression of a whole church in mid air” (Pevsner).
+Inside the building, the astonishing roof is constructed in six bays and the chancel roof in four more, which equates to two carpentry bays for each of the five masonry bays below.
+The chancel roof has been wholly renewed (in 1879) but the spectacular nave roof (shown below) is original apart, inevitably, from the carved angels, and of single hammerbeam construction of exceedingly unusual form, for the hammerposts are some three times the expected height at approximately 17 feet or 5.2 m., and rise to support, first, cambered tie beams at the halfway stage, and then the principal rafters of the low-pitched roof above, between which rises the clerestory, creating 'the impression of a whole church in mid air' (ibid).
 The roof is coved beneath the hammerbeams on each side (i.e. across the spandrels of the arched braces) with carved wooden panelling, then rises vertically to the level of the longitudinal cross-strutting, about a third of the way up, and is then canted out again, this time to meet the hammerposts at a height a little above the tie beams, from where the clerestory ascends.
-(Note: the cross-section of the roof illustrated in the church guide is misleading because the wall posts and arched braces beneath the hammerbeams are actually set back behind and not in front of the ashlar pieces, such that the roof appears canted out at two levels and not just below the hammerbeams, as implied by the diagram.
-However, the arrangement seems so wholly without precedent that any description is apt to confuse and can probably only be satisfactorily understood in conjunction with a photograph.)
 The tie beams and longitudinal struts are castellated above and supported by arched braces with carved spandrels, and there are carved pendants hanging beneath the hammerbeams.
-In short, then, this is such an exceptional piece of carpentry viewed internally that it can only be a matter of regret that the carpenters were unable to make it look better outside.
-As it is, considered overall the roof must be judged a failure, but it is a failure on an heroic scale which remains, nonetheless, an outstanding example of the mediaeval carpenter’s art